2017 Distinguished Alumni Gala

-The Champaign Urbana Schools Foundation will celebrate the accomplishments of five of our public high school alumni on Saturday, April 1 at the 2017 CUSF Alumni Recognition Gala at the Refinery in Champaign.
-Three different awards will be presented: Distinguished Alumni Award, Local Business Community Impact Award and the Local Hero Award.
+The Champaign Urbana Schools Foundation celebrated the accomplishments of five of our public high school alumni on Saturday, April 1 at the 2017 CUSF Alumni Recognition Gala at the Refinery in Champaign.
+Three different awards were presented: Distinguished Alumni Award, Local Business Community Impact Award and the Local Hero Award.
 The 2017 Distinguished Alumni honorees are Lisa Gaye Dixon, Centennial High School graduate, class of 1982; Dr. Robert C. Mock Jr., Urbana High School Class of 1984; and George Shapland, Champaign High School, Class of 1949.

 The 2017 CUSF Alumni Recognition Gala will be on Saturday, April 1 at 6:00 pm at the Refinery in Champaign and is open to the public with advance ticket purchase.
 Proceeds from ticket sales support the mission of CUSF.